Bhazath/SSH-Notes/SSH-Notes.md

 # where all the host key are there (importent: deleted ssh host keys before, while cloning the servers
 ```

-- things should to edited for security in sshd_config file
+- things should edited for security in /etc/sshd_config file
 ```
   # port 22 <2222>
   # PermitRootLogin yes <no>
   # PasswordAuthentication yes <no>
-  #
 ```
 - Password authentication is very import for
 - In /etc/ssh you can the global ssh_config file for all user in server